Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral and hexahedral meshes: Mixed formulation of the Poisson equation

-\VJ{In the following test case we demonstrate that using the primal-dual formulation we obtain sparse algebraic formulation and lower condition number without compromising on quantative results.} We use a `standard' orthogonal spectral element shown \aVJ{on} the left, and a deformed spectral element shown on the right, of \figref{fig:domain}.
+In the following test case we compare the primal-primal formulation with the primal-dual formulation.
+Using the primal-dual formulation we obtain sparse algebraic formulation and lower condition number without compromising on quantative results.
+Consider the domain (taken from~\cite{2012Wheeler}) shown in \figref{fig:domain_3D}.
+The deformed mesh coordinates $(x,y,z) \in \Omega$ are obtained by transforming the {reference} coordinates $(\xi,\eta, \zeta) \in {[-1,1]^3}$ with the mapping